Boundless Immigration: What $1,349 Actually Buys in 2026

 Boundless is not the right fit for everyone, and spending $995 on a service you do not need is money that could be better used elsewhere.

 Couples on a tight budget.
 If your finances are stretched thin — and for many immigration couples, they are — you can file your visa application on your own using USCIS resources, official form instructions, and free guides available online.
-It takes more time and more effort, but the $995 you save is real money.
+It takes more time and more effort, but $700 to $2,400 saved is real money.
 You can put it toward government filing fees, medical exams, travel, or dedicated interview preparation.

 Couples who have already filed and only need interview preparation.
 If your application has already been submitted and your interview date is approaching, Boundless's core value proposition — guided filing and attorney review — is no longer relevant to you.
 At this stage, your focus should be on preparing for the interview itself, and Boundless does not offer the kind of intensive, hands-on interview prep that will make a difference.
 A dedicated interview preparation tool would be a much better use of your time and money.